South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 The steps to getting Medicaid coverage for drug rehab are as follows:

 - If eligible, send in your application.
-You can apply with a physical copy by mail, fax, or delivering it to your local Department of Social Services office.
+You can apply with a physical copy by mail, fax, or by delivering it to your local Department of Social Services office.
 Or, you can apply online by visiting the South Dakota Department of Social Services site.

 - Once approved, wait until you receive your member ID card.